kazuki43zoo/spring-boot-multi-sample/README.md

 ## Run on EC2 instance of AWS

 This sample application has been published using [EC2 instance of AWS ](http://ec2-52-69-78-174.ap-northeast-1.compute.amazonaws.com/).
+And database use a PostgreSQL on RDS instance of AWS.

 ### How to release to EC2 instance